 - The non-refundable application fee

-What Type of Classes Are Included in the Online Criminology Graduate Certificate Curriculum?
+What Types of Classes Are Included in the Online Criminology Graduate Certificate Curriculum?

 Online Criminology Graduate Certificate programs usually consist of core courses and several electives.
-Common course titles include:
+Typical course titles include:

 - Criminal Profiling